-Reducing Staff Turnover in Nursing Homes
+Reducing Staff Retention in Nursing Homes

+It is essential to discover effective strategies for staff retention in nursing homes.
 High staff turnover in nursing homes has been a long-standing concern for policymakers and industry stakeholders.
 New data suggests that the average nursing facility will replace more than half its direct care staff every year.
 Historic staffing shortages brought on by the COVID-19 pandemic have only exacerbated this nationwide workforce crisis.

 With fewer available staff, nursing homes nationwide are struggling to adequately care for residents, with studies linking insufficient staffing levels to decreased quality of care, poorer health outcomes, and higher instances of resident abuse.
 Similarly, short-staffed facilities are more likely to perform poorer on all Centers for Medicare & Medicaid Services Five-Star Quality Ratings, which directly measure the facility's capacity to provide safe, quality care to residents.